discoproject/disco/doc/howto/ddfs.rst

 for Disco.
 DDFS is designed specifically to support use cases that are typical for Disco and :term:`mapreduce` in general: Storage and processing of massive amounts of immutable data.
-This makes it very suitable for storing, for instance: log data, large binary objects (photos, videos, :ref:`discodb <discodb>` indices), or incrementally collected raw data such as web crawls.
+This makes it very suitable for storing, for instance: log data, large binary objects (photos, videos, indices), or incrementally collected raw data such as web crawls.

 In this sense, DDFS is complementary to traditional relational databases